Distilled Thompson Sampling: Practical and Efficient Thompson Sampling via Imitation Learning: Introduction

-We empirically evaluate our imitation algorithm on several benchmark problems and a real-world dataset for selecting optimal video transcoding configurations (Section \ref{section:experiments}).
-In all of our experiments, we find that that our imitation algorithm performs as well as Thompson sampling in terms of cumulative regret, while reducing decision-time latency by an order of magnitude.
+Empirically, we evaluate our imitation algorithm on several benchmark problems and a real-world dataset for selecting optimal video transcoding configurations (Section \ref{section:experiments}).
+In all of our experiments, our imitation algorithm performs as well as batch on-policy Thompson sampling in terms of cumulative regret, while reducing decision-time latency by an order of magnitude.
+Buoyed by low latency and simplicity of implementation showcased in our empirical benchmarking efforts, our imitation learning policies have been used in video upload systems across Meta products, which are leading social networking services.
+Our contextual policy tunes the bitrates for video uploads based on contextual features such as download bandwidth, device model, operating system, connection class (2G, 3G, 4G), country, and video features which include source resolution, bitrate, and file size.

+To assess the impact of our algorithm, we ran internal randomized controlled trials (RCT) on each of the aforementioned products.
+We find our algorithm achieves significant improvements in video quality, which we measure using the fraction of videos with quality preserved at 1080p (high resolution).
+Our RCTs show up to 5x improvements over existing video upload policies on all surfaces.

+The RCTs show significant increases in topline metrics that are of importance at the company level.
+Due to better video quality, we observed increased video watch times on multiple products: $1.1\%$ on Facebook iOS Feed videos, $0.77\%$ on Facebook Android Feed videos, $0.27\%$ on Facebook Android Stories, $0.45\%$ on Instagram Stories.
+In addition, our contextual policies boosted interaction metrics on several products: increases in meaningful social interactions of $0.15\%$ and $0.14\%$ on Facebook Android Stories and Facebook Android Feed, respectively, and an increase in interactions of $0.26\%$ on Instagram Stories.
+All findings were significant at the $95\%$ level.

+Buoyed by these results, our contextual policy has been deployed across multiple product verticals including Facebook Feed, Stories, Reels and Instagram Stories and Reels.
+Our algorithm has been independently applied to both iOS and Android apps for all aforementioned products, and is reliably handling millions of uploads each day.